 Our students are referred to our schools because of truancy, expulsion, failing grades or poor behavior.
 Their previous schools have not met their needs for complex and varied reasons.
 It is incumbent upon JCCS to do the work necessary to understand our individual student's barriers and put in place appropriate interventions.
 The vast majority of students come to our programs performing well below grade level, are of low socio-economic status, and come with existing truancy and behavior issues.
 The students who come to our school programs have been labeled as "failures."
 They have been removed from their "traditional" middle and high schools because they do not attend or they act out.
 The overwhelming majority of our students are in the juvenile justice system, are socioeconomically disadvantaged, and are far below grade level in English and math.
 Our students are victims of abuse, neglect, or trauma.
 Many suffer with mental illness and/or substance abuse.
 Our students come to us shut down to learning, and in many cases, have given up on school entirely.
-According to the 2019 fall results of the California Healthy Kids Survey, 36% of students (Hispanic/Latinx= 36%, white students = 49%) feel connected at school and 49% of students (Hispanic/Latinx = 49%, white students = 50%) feel safe at school.
+We see that our programs and support are working for these historically underserved students.
+According to the 2021-2022 results of the California Healthy Kids Survey (CHKS), 42% of students feel connected at school and 67% feel safe at school which has increased since 2019 when the results from the CHKS were, 36% of students feel connected at school and 49% of students feel safe at school.
 It is through meaningful, restorative relationships with caring adults that our students begin to feel that they are worthy.
 And as the soul finds its worth, we see the creativity, curiosity, and the will to learn begin to stir.

 The following expected annual measurable outcomes will be monitored and the aligned actions and services will be executed to ensure we meet Goal #1 and that all students, including unduplicated students and students with exceptional needs are provided the support and services to achieve.
 The metrics described below will help JCCS determine how progress is being made toward the elimination of barriers preventing students from thriving.
 The actions were specifically selected to ensure that all staff have the ability to support students and strengthen the culture so all students feel nurtured, safe, and have a sense of belonging.
-JCCS prioritizes the following actions related to our new facility and campus to help meet Goal #1: provide an additional teacher to allow for smaller class sizes (from 24 to 12 students per class); expand parent communication and home visits; and identify and secure recreation space for our new school.
+JCCS prioritizes the following actions related to our new facility and campus to help meet Goal #1: provide an additional teacher to allow for smaller class sizes (from 24 to 16 students per class); expand parent communication and home visits; and identify and secure recreation space for our new school.
 By investing in these actions, we will see, in particular, an increase in the percentage of students feeling connected and safe at school, an increase in student attendance, a decrease in students with multiple referrals to the refocus room, and more academic credits earned.

-Unless otherwise noted, all Year 1 Outcome data was collected in the spring of 2022.
+Unless otherwise noted, all Year 2 Outcome data was collected in the spring of 2023.